TumeloKonaite/Machine-Learning-Comparative-Study/README.md

 # Machine-Learning-Comparative-Study
-Comparative study of classical ML algorithms vs. neural networks for classification and regression tasks.
+⚙️ Work in progress: Comparative study of classical ML algorithms vs. neural networks for classification and regression.